official apology

 Procedural history

 • Zhao Zuohai was charged with the crime of intentional murder of his fellow villager Zhao Zhenshang.
-He was convicted and sentenced to death with two years suspension by the Shangqiu Intermediate Court of Henan Province.
+He was convicted and sentenced to death with a two-year suspension by the Shangqiu Intermediate Court of Henan Province.
 Zhao Zuohai did not appeal.

 Date of the conviction